Child Pornography Lawyers in Fort Myers, Florida

 In addition to the judge ruling that physical evidence seized by the police is inadmissible, the defense can argue that any statements the defendant made should not be used at trial because the police violated the defendant’s right to remain silent.
 Having a statement thrown out of court is a huge victory for the defense and significantly hampers the state’s attorney’s case.

-Child Pornography Defense Attorney in Fort Meyers, Florida
+Child Pornography Defense Attorney in Lee County, Florida

 Do not risk representing yourself or choosing an over-worked public defender to defend your child pornography-related offense.
 A conviction will have serious legal consequences that will last a lifetime.
 Contact our qualified child pornography defense attorney in Fort Myers, Florida to learn more about your legal rights and options.
 If we are able to represent you, we will be dedicated to you and help you develop the best legal defense possible for your case.